DirtyHarryLYL/HAKE/README.md

 - Image-level means that what Human-Object Interactions are included in an image, and the corrsponding task is the HOI recognition (image-level multi-label classification from [HICO](http://www-personal.umich.edu/~ywchao/hico/)).
 - Instance-level means that what HOIs are performed by a person, and the task is HOI detection (instance-level multi-label detection from [HICO-DET](http://www-personal.umich.edu/~ywchao/publications/chao_wacv2018.pdf)).

-If you find HAKE useful, please cite our [paper](https://arxiv.org/abs/2004.00945):
+If you find HAKE useful, please cite our papers:

+    @misc{li2022hake,
+      title={HAKE: A Knowledge Engine Foundation for Human Activity Understanding}, author={Yong-Lu Li and Xinpeng Liu and Xiaoqian Wu and Yizhuo Li and Zuoyu Qiu and Liang Xu and Yue Xu and Hao-Shu Fang and Cewu Lu}, year={2022},
+      eprint={2202.06851},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+    }

     @inproceedings{li2020pastanet,
         title={PaStaNet: Toward Human Activity Knowledge Engine},